mflowgen/mflowgen/docs/ug-stash.rst

 .. image:: _static/images/stash-demo-3.jpg
   :width: 300px

-The upstream nodes are not built yet, but the pre-built synthesis step is forced up-to-date (until cleaned).
+The upstream nodes are not built yet, but the pre-built synthesis node is forced up-to-date (until cleaned).
 This means we can continue the flow from this point and never worry about managing the pre-built copy or its predecessors.